sponticelli/GeoMap/README.md

 # GeoMap
-A sandbox repository for experimenting with AI coding agents that automate the process of downloading, deserializing, and visualizing GeoJSON data.
+A Unity project for visualizing geographic data using GeoJSON.

+## Branches
+- **main**: Clean project structure for new implementations
+- **prototype**: Original implementation with GeoJSON parsing and visualization